invoice-collector/website/docs/docs/index.md

 ![Diagram is not loading properly](./sequence_diagram/infra.svg)

-- **User**: Represents the machine requesting collects and retrieving the results.
-It is composed of a _Requestor_ and a _Handler_.
-- **Requestor**: Requests a collect to the _Invoice-Collector_ container.
+- **Requestor**: Machine requesting a collect to the _Invoice-Collector_ container.
 The action is queued and is not immediatly performed.
-- **Invoice-Collector Container**: Our docker container performs the collection requested by the _Requestor_ and sends the invoices to the _Handler_ once done.
-Successes and errors are loged to the _Invoice-Collector Server_
+- **Invoice-Collector Container**: Our docker container performs the collection requested by the _Requestor_ and sends the invoices to a callback endpoint once done, the _Handler_.
+Successes and errors are logged to the _Invoice-Collector Server_
 - **Handler**: Receives the invoices, or an error if something went wrong.
 - **Invoice-Collector Server**: Receives the logs from the running containers.
-This server is only used to maintain collectors and fix bugs.
+This server is only used to perform analytics, maintain collectors and fix bugs.

 :::info[INFO]
 Credentials and tokens are never sent to the _Invoice-Collector Server_.
 Sensitive datas never leave your infrastructure.